 What Are The Terms of Mezzanine Finance Lenders?

 This type of finance is usually treated as a simple loan for a certain duration e.g 12 months.
 The loan is either repaid in one lump sum or interest repayments can be deferred.
 (Source: Iron Bridge Finance).

 However, if the customer has not reached their targets by this timeframe or they are unable to pay back their loan, it triggers a clause in the contract so that the loan provider will get equity in the business instead.

 For the borrower, this can be a sign of relief that they are not put into a position of debt and they still have the initial funds to grow their business.
 The only downside is now that they to give up equity in their company to the lender.

-We are a licensed broker in the UK who can help facilitate mezzanine finance for your company.
-We have a relationship with the award-winning Brightstar Hub who are based in London and they will help to process your application.
-The established firm work with a number of mezzanine finance providers in the country and specialise in property development projects.
+Bridging Loan Hub is a licensed broker in the UK who can help facilitate mezzanine finance for your company.
+We have a relationship with the SPF Finance who are based in London and they will help to process your application.
+We work with a number of mezzanine finance providers in the country and specialise in property development projects.

 Loans are available ranging from £50,000 to £25 million and you have the choice of receiving the bank transfer in one lump sum or in stages so that it can be used at different milestones of your business.